Chapter 4 · Collective Investments

 Persistent discounts are common in closed-ended trusts, especially in unfashionable sectors or for trusts with weak governance.

-Investment trusts — closed-ended characteristics syllabus 4.1.2
+🧮 Investment trusts — closed-ended & geared syllabus 4.1.2

 Investment trusts (UK-style) are closed-ended COMPANIES whose shares trade on the LSE.
 Distinctive features: